NoTenTego/MTA-RP/README.md

+First of all - these scripts are really old xd

 MTA:SA Server Scripts
 This repository contains a collection of scripts for Multi Theft Auto: San Andreas (MTA:SA) server.
 These scripts add various functionalities to enhance gameplay and administration on your MTA:SA server.